 2. Once my property is in the system what can I expect?

 If your property is vacant, we will have our Maintenance department do an evaluation to determine its readiness for leasing.
-It is our policy to pull the A/C condenser and board up the windows in vacant properties (at our discretion) to protect your investment.
+It is our policy, depending on the area, to pull the A/C condenser, cage the A/C unit or leave it as-is.
+We also board up the windows in vacant properties (at our discretion) to protect your investment.
 If repair work is required you will be notified and receive a quote for your approval prior to any work being done.
 If the property is occupied we will contact the tenant immediately to make arrangements to collect the rent.

 For more information about vacant property policies and procedures, please see the “Maintenance” and “More About Vacant Properties” sections below.